-We are describing in this article some useful tips for avoiding bears if you go on a mountain hike in Romania, and know how to react if you are dealing with such situation.
+We are describing in this article some useful tips for avoiding bears if you go on a mountain hike or for wild camping in Romania, and know how to react if you are dealing with such situation.

 “Prevention is the best medicine” sounds like the best advice not only for caring for your health, but when it comes to bear attacks as well.
 Instead of defending yourself from bears, wouldn’t it be much easier to prevent meeting bears?

 Here are some ways you can prepare for, or prevent bear attacks to minimize your risk.

 The easiest way to avoid a bear attack is simple – stay away from bears!